Due diligence of correspondent banking relationships

 You should assess the adequacy and effectiveness of the respondent’s AML/CTF controls and compliance practices in relation to AML/CTF regulations and supervision.

 You may also wish to use established industry questionnaires (for example, the Wolfsberg Correspondent Banking Due Diligence Questionnaire) or similar tools to meet this requirement.
 Additionally, you may also wish to speak with representatives of the respondent to reassure yourself that senior management recognise the importance of AML/CTF controls.

 Publicly available information relating to the reputation of the respondent and any related company concerning its compliance history.
 This includes whether the respondent has been the subject of an investigation, adverse regulatory action in relation to implementation of AML/CTF or sanctions obligations, or criminal or civil proceedings relating to money laundering, terrorism financing or other serious crimes.

 If you provide a vostro account that can be directly accessed by the customers of the respondent (that is, payable through accounts), you must assess whether the respondent:

 - verifies their customer’s identity and subjects them to ongoing customer due diligence

 - is able to provide documents, data or other information relating to the verification and ongoing customer due diligence on request.

-Note: If the respondent is unable to provide this data and documentation, then you must provide a payable-through-account.
+Note: If the respondent is unable to provide this data and documentation, then you must not provide a payable-through-account.